A Survey of Reasoning and Agentic Systems in Time Series with Large Language Models: Branch-Structured Reasoning

 Explanation and understanding in the branch-structured setting maintain multiple alternatives and allow critique–revise loops within a single run to reach an interpretable conclusion.
 Typical instances coordinate parallel roles or hypotheses and reconcile them through verification or fusion to produce diagnoses, symbolic rules, or explanatory annotations.

 \paragraph{Explanatory Diagnostics.} TESSA \cite{p26} coordinates a general annotator, a domain-specific annotator, and a reviewer that critiques and feeds back revisions, producing cross-domain explanatory annotations for time series through multi-agent branching and reconciliation.
 AgentFM \cite{p5} orchestrates system, data, and task agents over metrics, logs, and traces, aggregates divergent findings via a meta-agent, and delivers failure diagnoses and mitigation rationales by fusing parallel role-specific analyses.
 ElliottAgents \cite{p29} explores stock time series through multiple candidate Elliott Wave patterns that are verified by deep reinforcement learning–based backtesting and synthesized into explanatory wave-structured reports, with agents branching across detection, validation, and reporting before convergence.
+Grammar of the Wave \cite{grammar_wave} introduces neuro-symbolic VLM agents for multivariate event detection, decomposing natural-language event descriptions into symbolic event logic trees and iteratively grounding them in signal visualizations with tool-assisted refinement.

 \paragraph{Structure Discovery.} \citet{p12} iteratively generates, evaluates, and refines symbolic structures for time series dynamics through propose–verify–refine loops, producing interpretable equations and causal rules validated by quantitative metrics and rubric-based checks.